igormironchik/qt-widgets-on-real-example/chapter03/impl.md

 Where d->m_busyFlag is a bool that I set to true when showing busy animation.

-Wonderful, UI is always responsive and user can terminate the application during the long operation at any time.
+Wonderful, UI is always responsive and the user can terminate the application during the long operation at any time.

 [Back](intro.md) | [Contents](../README.md) | [Next](../links.md)